Blazorise/Blazorise.Articles/news/2025-10-14-release-notes-185/post.md

 ### TransferList: single item selection restored

-A regression had caused TransferList items to become unselectable in single-selection mode.
+A regression had caused **TransferList** items to become unselectable in single-selection mode.
 We've corrected this behavior so you can once again select and move individual items as expected.
 Multi-selection and drag-drop workflows remain unaffected.

 ### Table: prevent event bubbling and excessive SignalR traffic

-We've addressed a critical issue where unused mouse events inside the Table component could bubble up and flood SignalR on Blazor Server.
+We've addressed a critical issue where unused mouse events inside the **Table** component could bubble up and flood **SignalR** on **Blazor Server**.
 The fix prevents unnecessary event propagation, reducing noise and improving responsiveness for data-heavy applications.

 ## Full changelog